MaxwellWilliams/guavascript/README.md

 ## Introduction

 Guavascript is a strongly and statically typed language that compiles down to Javascript.
-With type inference, first class functions, and other features Guavascript is packed with tools to make a programmer's job easier.
+With type inference, first class functions, and other features.
+Guavascript is packed with tools to make a programmer's job easier.
+Designed with a minimalistic approach to reduce the amount of time programmers have to spend typing a worrying about syntax.
+Similarly, Guavascript incorporates list comprehension, pattern matching, and the for-in loop to produce a more innately intuitive programming language that cuts out unnecessary in between logic.

-Guavascript is a strongly and statically typed language that is likely to get banned by Trump for being too fruity.

 Finally a programming language that doesn’t waste your time with overly unnecessary grammars and symbols.
 You’re better off spending your time